Welcome to the WellStart Coach Training Academy!

 Coaching Methodology

 The WellStart Coach Training Program a comprehensive approach to helping people achieve their goals.
-Our definition of coaching comes from my friend and coaching mentor, Peter Bregman (coauthor, with me, of You Can Change Other People).
+Our definition of coaching comes from my friend and coaching mentor, Peter Bregman (my coauthor for You Can Change Other People).

 “Coaching is a reliable process that helps clients get massive traction on what’s most important to them.”